digitalpulp/ballast/README.md

 5. Create a new file named `env` (Both this file and `codeship.aes` are set to be ignored by git).
-6. Copy or create a private key that matches the public key installed in your target git remote to the project root.
+6. Copy or create a private key that matches the public key installed in your target git remote to the project root or to a `/keys` directory in the project.
 7. Use the ahoy commands to bring up the local project.
-8. Use advanced command `ahoy key-prep private_key` to get your private key in a one-line format
+8. Use advanced command `ahoy key-prep path/to/private_key` to get your private key in a one-line format and appended to the `env` file.
 9. Execute `ssh user@git_remote_url` if you have not accessed this git remote before to add the remote to your `~/.ssh/known_hosts`.
-10. Define the environment variables in `env` copying the one line private key, the appropriate line from `~/.ssh/known_hosts`, and the name and email to use when commiting the build like this:
+10. Define the environment variables in `env` copying the appropriate line from `~/.ssh/known_hosts`, and the name and email to use when commiting the build like this:
     ```
     SSH_PRIVATE_KEY=one-line-key copied from the terminal